Ascarosepion mestus: Movement

 A. mestus propels itself through the water using a technique that is seen in many cephalopods.
 Water is pushed through a cavity that is formed by the mantle.
 The animal ejects water from the mantle via a tubular funnel.
 This technique allows the animal to move through the environment using jet propulsion.
 A relaxed mantle allows for water to fill the mantle cavity.
 A contracted mantle forces water out through the tubular funnel.
 The funnel can be pointed in different directions allowing for movement forward and backward away from predators or towards prey.

 Range

 The Great barrier reef off the coast of north eastern Australia is a common habitat of A. mestus.

 A. mestus is endemic to Australia (Reid et al. 2005), ranging along the east coast from northern Queensland to Jervis Bay in New South Wales (Reid et al.2005).

-A. mestus lives in depths up to 22 m. inhabiting a tropical climate They typically lives on rocky reefs and is typically seen under ledges (Norman 2003).
+A. mestus lives in depths up to 22 m and inhabits a tropical climate.
+They typically live on rocky reefs and are typically seen under ledges (Norman 2003).

 Many of the world's cuttlefish species are found in Australian waters, including A. mestus.